What is strangles in horses?

 Atypical strangles

-Not all horses will show the same symptoms, or even any at all.
+Not all horses will show the same signs, or even any at all.
 This is called ‘atypical strangles’.
 Some horses may only show signs such as:

 • A mild fever